saona-raimundo/preexplorer/README.md

 # To do

-- Implement
+- Use references
+  - Verify that plot/save do not consume the iterators
-  - new! macro to simplify the transformation to .into_iter().
+- Change to ExactSizeIterator
+  - process
+  - data
+  - distribution
 - More customization
   - Save
     - header